KŚ AZS Wrocław

 KŚ AZS Wrocław was a women's football team based in Wrocław, Poland.
 The football team was officially a part of the Wrocław University of Science and Technology's sporting section, called AZS-AWF Wrocław (founded in 1976).
 The ladies football club section of AZS-AWF Wrocław was founded in 1997 and quickly became a dominant force in women's football in Poland.
 During their 23 years as a club they won the Polish Championship eight times, with all eight titles being won consecutively from 2001–2008.
 They also finished second twice and finished third four times.
-As a club they didn't finish outside of the top three between 2000–2011.
+As a club, they didn't finish outside of the top three between 2000–2011.
 AZS Wrocław have also had success in the Polish Cup, winning the competition four times.

-On 13 May 2020 it was announced that AZS Wrocław had reached an agreement with Śląsk Wrocław with the Śląsk Wrocław ladies team taking AZS Wrocław's place in the Ekstraliga.
+On 13 May 2020, it was announced that AZS Wrocław had reached an agreement with Śląsk Wrocław for Śląsk's team to take AZS' place in the Ekstraliga.